JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `addGlobalSkill.send({ parentSkillId }, options)`

 Add a global skill to the skills tree.
-This can only be called from the Meta Colony and only by the address assigned the `ROOT_ROLE`.
+This can only be called from the Meta Colony and only by the address assigned the colony `ROOT` role.

 **Input**